Teaching Research Publications Links

 like the legendary foo-bird, fly around in ever tightening circles,

-until we fly up our own collective asshole and disappear. "-Steven J.
+until we fly up our own collective asshole and disappear. "-Stephen J.

 ||Return to SUNY Cortland's Paleo Lab main page